stefankoegel/moodle-mod_groupdistribution/README.txt

 The activity defines a capability called group_teacher.
 There is no default role associated with this capability.
-When a person with this capability is in a group, the persons name and picture will be shown alongside the group to the students during the rating period.
+When a person with this capability is in a group, the person's name and picture will be shown alongside the group to the students during the rating period.
 This can be used to represent the tutor of the group.